 - Cabbage can be steamed essentially in the juices as little or as limp as you like

-- Another option is to cook them separately using this Ninja Foodi cabbage or air fryer cabbage recipe after the meat is done.
+- Another option is to cook them separately using this Ninja Foodi cabbage, air fryer cabbage, or baked cabbage recipe after the meat is done.

 - This option only takes about 15 minutes and creates a crispy crunch on the outer leaves.